zzzprojects/EntityFramework.DynamicFilters/README.md

 If you require support for additional linq operators, please create an [issue](https://github.com/jcachat/EntityFramework.DynamicFilters/issues).

-Scoped Filter Parameter Values
+Changing Filter Parameter Values
 ------------------------------
-Within a single DbContext instance, filter parameter values can also be changed or filters can be disabled.
+Within a single DbContext instance, filter parameter values can also be changed.
 These changes are scoped to only that DbContext instance and do not affect any other DbContext instances.

 To change the Soft Delete filter shown above to return only deleted records, you could do this:
 ```csharp